livelink/swatchman/README.md

 Simple gem for extracting swatches from an image with MiniMagick.
 Allows you to specify the number of swatches to extract.

+## Dependencies

+This gem makes use of the `mini_magick` gem, and therefore requires an installation of ImageMagick.

 ## Installation

 Add this line to your application's Gemfile: